knewter/s3_direct/README.md

 # S3Direct
-## An example Elixir Phoenix application for direct S3 uploads.
+## An example Elixir/Phoenix application for direct S3 uploads.

 This is an example application demonstrating how to allow direct S3 uploads from the client-side of your Phoenix application.
 It is [provided by DailyDrip as a